basho/basho_docs/source/languages/en/riak/upgrade-v20.md

 * Accept Riak's [[default bucket configurations|Using Bucket Types#buckets-as-namespaces]]
 * Change Riak's defaults using your [[configuration files|Configuration Files#default-bucket-properties]]
-* Manage multiple sets of bucket properties by specifying those properties for all transactions (not recommended)
+* Manage multiple sets of bucket properties by specifying those properties for all operations (not recommended)

 #### Features that rely on bucket types